 The trance state should not be attempted by novice investigators, especially in haunted settings.

-Also, there have been enough problems with Ouija boards that I won’t use one during a ghost investigation.
+Also, there have been enough problems with Ouija boards that I won’t use one, or allow my team members to use one during a formal investigation.

 In general, it’s risky to use any divinatory tool if you don’t fully understand: